• Skip to primary navigation

 What is a marketing information system?

 A marketing information system (MIS) is a structured arrangement of data, systems, tools, and techniques that systematically collects, analyzes, and presents information to support decision-making processes in marketing.
-It integrates internal company data, market research, and relevant external marketing data to provide actionable insights that help in strategic planning, market analysis, and effective marketing management.
+It integrates internal company data, market research, and relevant external marketing data to provide actionable insights that help in strategic planning, market analysis, and effective marketing information management.

 How do I measure the success of my information marketing efforts?